kylecooltron/Cycles/README.md

 - if player chooses y, call a method on both instances of Snake that resets their positions and colors
 - set game over variable to false
 - destroy Actors that display game over messages

-# Alex

-SCORES(child of Actor)

-- child of actor, only difference is it keeps track of a score number variable
-- create two instances of Scores class at the beginning of the game
-- update each score when a player wins (HandleCollisionsAction class)

-ALL OTHER CLASSES SHOULD BE SIMILAR TO THE PREPARE GAME SOURCE